-1. A statement as to whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.

-There were no significant findings and recommendations made in the preceding annual financial audit report for the fiscal year ended September 30, 2016.

-2. Any recommendations to improve the local governmental entity's financial management.

-There were no such matters discovered by, or that came to the attention of, the auditor, to be reported for the fiscal year ended September 30, 2017.

-3. Noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.

-There were no such matters discovered by, or that came to the attention of, the auditor, to be reported, for the fiscal year ended September 30, 2017.

-- 4. The name or official title and legal authority of the District are disclosed in the notes to the financial statements. - 5.
-The financial report filed with the Florida Department of Financial Services pursuant to Section 218.32(1)(a), Florida Statutes agrees with the September 30, 2017 financial audit report. - 6.
-The District has not met one or more of the financial emergency conditions described in Section 218.503(1), Florida Statutes. - 7.
-We applied financial condition assessment procedures and no deteriorating financial conditions were noted as of September 30, 2017.
+- 1. A statement as to whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report. - There were no significant findings and recommendations made in the preceding annual financial audit report for the fiscal year ended September 30, 2017. - 2.
+Any recommendations to improve the local governmental entity's financial management. - There were no such matters discovered by, or that came to the attention of, the auditor, to be reported for the fiscal year ended September 30, 2018. - 3.
+Noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance. - There were no such matters discovered by, or that came to the attention of, the auditor, to be reported, for the fiscal year ended September 30, 2018. - 4.
+The name or official title and legal authority of the District are disclosed in the notes to the financial statements. - 5.
+The District has not met one or more of the financial emergency conditions described in Section 218.503(1), Florida Statutes. - 6.
+We applied financial condition assessment procedures and no deteriorating financial conditions were noted as of September 30, 2018.
 It is management's responsibility to monitor financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.